 Location

-Even though Singapore is small, it might take up to an hour to go to and from school during morning rush hour.
-Moreover, depending on how far you have to send your child to school, you could spend anywhere between $800 – $1,500 SGD per term on the school bus.
+Even though Singapore is small, it might take up to an hour to go to and from school during the morning rush hour.
+Many expat families report regretting signing a lease before confirming a school place, since commutes can stretch to an hour during morning rush hour and rental contracts lock you in for two years.
+Moreover, depending on how far you have to send your child to school, you could spend roughly SGD 1,200 to SGD 1,900 per term on the school bus.

 Check out our other guides on locating housing and the best neighborhoods for families to learn more about where to reside in Singapore.